kuj0210/IoT-Pet-Home-System/temp.md

 ![](https://github.com/kuj0210/IoT-Pet-Home-System/blob/master/.README/chatbot_etc.PNG?raw=true)

-**5) If you forget to feed or set water to your pet, chatbot's push service support you!**
+**5) If you forget to feed your pet, chatbot's push service support you!**

-- If you don't set feed or water to your pet, push alarm inform to you once an hour.
+- If you don't set feed your pet, push alarm inform to you once an hour.
 - But this service only support at naver-talk-talk platform.
 (Kakao-talk platform don't support it.)

 ![](https://github.com/kuj0210/IoT-Pet-Home-System/blob/master/.README/chatbot_push.PNG?raw=true)